Nagpur violence: More than 50 suspects detained, 5 FIRs filed, say police

 On Tuesday, Singal dismissed allegations that the police had not respond adequately to the violence.
 “One can see the police were there from the start, no one has been hurt physically…in fact if we see because of us being in front around 33 policemen have been injured,” he told ANI.

+“We found a trolley full of stones and weapons were also found which had been seized,” said Fadnavis.
+“Selected houses and establishments were targeted.”

+He also said that the Hindi movie Chhava “has ignited people’s anger against Aurangzeb”, reported ANI.
+“Still, everyone must keep Maharashtra peaceful.”

-Maharashtra Chief Minister Devendra Fadnavis, who holds the home affairs portfolio, informed the Assembly on Tuesday that five civilians were injured in the violence.
-One of them is receiving intensive care, Fadnavis said.
+Fadnavis told the Maharashtra legislators that five civilians were injured in the violence.
+One of them is receiving intensive care.

-The protesters have been booked under sections of the Bharatiya Nyay Sanhita pertaining to deliberate and malicious acts intended to outrage religious feelings and the Maharashtra Police Act, Fadnavis added.
+The protestors have been booked under sections of the Bharatiya Nyay Sanhita pertaining to deliberate and malicious acts intended to outrage religious feelings and the Maharashtra Police Act, Fadnavis added.

 Hindutva groups such as the Vishwa Hindu Parishad and Bajrang Dal have in recent weeks stepped up their campaign to demand the removal of Aurangzeb’s tomb, claiming that the structure is a “symbol of pain and slavery”.
 The two groups held protests in several cities of Maharashtra on Monday